prodhe/prdui/README.md

 The latest stable version is available at https://github.com/prodhe/prdui.

-Earlier released versions are tagged and available for selection in the source tree.

 A bleeding edge development version is available as well (in a separate development branch of the source), but that one may or may not be stable for actual usage.

 ### Download